Frequently Asked Questions by Applicants

 - How long does the program take to complete?
 Students take a minimum of 5 years to complete the doctoral program in clinical psychology.
 The first 4 years are in residence at USM.
 The fifth year involves completion of an APA-accredited pre-doctoral clinical internship.
 Although the minimum time to completion is 5 years, the modal number of years to completion is 6 years (5 years plus internship) with some students taking longer than 6 years.
 In the fifth+ year in the program, students have completed all coursework and are typically working on research requirements and applications for internship.

 - Is an APA-accredited pre-doctoral clinical internship required?
 Yes.
-Students must complete an APA-accredited pre-doctoral clinical internship to earn the Ph.D. in clinical psychology.
+Students must complete an APA-accredited pre-doctoral clinical internship to earn a doctoral degree in clinical psychology at USM.

 - How successful are your students in securing an internship?
 Our students typically fare well in the internship process.
-We have achieved an average match rate of 88% for the past 7 years, which is higher than the national average (78%) for the 2012 match.
+We have achieved an average match rate of 91% for the past 7 years, which is higher than the national average (87%) for Phase I of the 2016 match.
 Each of our students not matching on a given year have successfully matched with a top-choice internship the following year.
 All students who have matched have completed an APA-accredited internship.
 Students match at a variety of internships, such as academic medical centers, VA hospitals, children's hospitals, etc.

 - Who do I contact with further questions about the clinical psychology doctoral program?
-For answers to questions not addressed here or elsewhere on the website, contact Dr. Tammy Barry, Director of Clinical Training, at firstname.lastname@example.org.
+For answers to questions not addressed here or elsewhere on the website, contact Dr. Sara Jordan, Director of Clinical Training, at email@example.com.